Chaim Hezekiah Medini: Biography

+Rabbinic career

 When traveling Jewish merchants from the Crimea offered him the rabbinate there, he accepted and moved to Kara-Su-Bazar (modern day Bilohirsk), in Crimea, where he served from 1867 until 1899, establishing a yeshiva and raising the level of observance of the community that had been without a rabbi for many years.
 He had one son and three daughters.
-His only son died in 1868 (5628) and Chaim Chizkiyahu wrote a sefer in memory of his son and called it Or Li ("Light Unto Me"), and published it in Smyrna in 5634 (1874).
+His only son died in 1868 (5628) and Haim Hizkiyahu wrote a sefer in memory of his son and called it Or Li ("Light Unto Me"), and published it in Smyrna in 5634 (1874).
 In humility the author published the book anonymously.
 It contains responsa and Talmudic interpretations.
 He also wrote a halachic work entitled Paku'ot Sadeh (Jerusalem, 1900) and Sefer Bakashot (Odessa, 1879) containing piyutim (liturgical poems) which Oriental Jewish communities included in their services on Shabbat and festivals.
 The latter was republished in an enlarged edition under the name Ne'im Zemirot (Warsaw, 1886).
 He is also the author of several collections of responsa which appeared in various books by other authors.

-During his 33 years in Kara-Su-Bazar he wrote the greater part of his chief work, the Sede Chemed, corresponding with sages around the world to clarify the laws as stated.
-This work is in form an encyclopedia of responsa, and was, together with Isaac Lampronti's Pachad Yitzchak, the main indexing resource for responsa until the emergence of modern resources such as the Talmudic Encyclopedia and the Otzar ha-Poskim database.
+During his 33 years in Kara-Su-Bazar he wrote the greater part of his chief work, the Sede Hemed, corresponding with sages around the world to clarify the laws as stated.
+This work is in form an encyclopedia of responsa, and was, together with Isaac Lampronti's Pahad Yitzchak, the main indexing resource for responsa until the emergence of modern resources such as the Talmudic Encyclopedia and the Otzar ha-Poskim database.